adotbelcher-cloud/Terraform/README.md

 │   └── Static website hosted on Amazon S3 with Terraform │
 ├── Input Variables - 15/ │ └── EC2 instance configuration using input variables and validation
 │
+│
+├── Using Objects for Volume Configuration - 16/
+│   └── EC2 configuration using objects, maps, and flexible tagging │
 └── README.md